tumagonx/nwjs_docs_old/How-to-use-node.js-web-modules-in-node-webkit.md

 People who want `Express` are indeed finding two things: `router` and `template engine`.

 As for `router`, it is used for showing different pages for different urls, like `/user/zcbenz` and `/article/901127`.
-You don't need a `router` in node-webkit, because you already have better one: the file protocol.
+You don't need a `router` in node-webkit, because you already have a better one: the `file:` protocol.
 For example, if you have an app like this:

 ```
 ap